-Dose reconstruction guidance in this document is presented to provide a technical basis for partial dose reconstructions for claims not covered within the SEC classes through December 31, 1983; partial dose reconstructions for non-excepted contractor and subcontractor claims not covered within the SEC class from January 1, 1984 through December 31, 1990; and full dose reconstruction for DOE employees and employees of excepted prime contractors from January 1, 1984 through December 31, 1990.
-NIOSH found that it was not feasible to reconstruct doses for inadequately monitored radionuclides such as polonium, thorium, and neptunium through June 30, 1972 (NIOSH 2009), and for highly enriched uranium (HEU), 233U, thorium, or neptunium, from July 1, 1972 through December 31, 1983 (NIOSH 2012).
-In addition, NIOSH found that it was infeasible to reconstruct doses for employees excluded above, during the period from January 1, 1984, through December 31, 1990, due to inadequate bioassay monitoring (Burwell 2015).
+Dose reconstruction guidance in this document is presented to provide a technical basis for partial dose reconstructions for claims not covered within the SEC classes through December 31, 1983; partial dose reconstructions for nonexcepted contractor and subcontractor claims not covered within the SEC class from January 1, 1984, through December 31, 1990; and full dose reconstructions for DOE employees and employees of excepted prime contractors from January 1, 1984, through December 31, 1990.
+NIOSH found that it was not feasible to reconstruct doses for inadequately monitored radionuclides such as polonium, thorium, and neptunium through June 30, 1972 [NIOSH 2009], and for highly enriched uranium (HEU), 233U, thorium, or neptunium, from July 1, 1972, through December 31, 1983 [NIOSH 2012].
+In addition, NIOSH found that it was infeasible to reconstruct doses for employees of DOE contractors and subcontractors, except for those of employers excluded above, during the period from January 1, 1984, through December 31, 1990, due to inadequate bioassay monitoring [Burwell 2015a].

 Although NIOSH found that it is not possible to completely reconstruct radiation doses for the added classes, NIOSH intends to use any internal and external monitoring data that may become available for an individual claim (and that can be interpreted using existing NIOSH dose reconstruction processes or procedures).
 Therefore, dose reconstructions for individuals who were employed at the Hanford site during the period from October 1, 1943, through December 31, 1990, but who do not qualify for inclusion in the SEC, may be performed using these data as appropriate.
-The coworker intake rates in Attachment C are based on bioassay data that do not adequately represent the added SEC class for the period from January 1, 1984, through December 31, 1990; therefore, coworker intake rates in Attachment C will not be assigned for that period for partial dose reconstructions for claims not covered within the SEC.
+The co-exposure intake rates in Attachment C are based on bioassay data that do not adequately represent the added SEC class for the period from January 1, 1984, through December 31, 1990; therefore, co-exposure intake rates in Attachment C will not be assigned for that period for partial dose reconstructions for claims not covered within the SEC.
 Tables 5-1a through 5-1e summarize internal doses that can, and cannot, be reconstructed for partial dose reconstructions during the SEC periods.
 The tables respectively address plutonium, fission products, uranium, americium, and other radionuclides.
 More detailed information can be found in the sections for each radionuclide and in Section 5.6 for unmonitored workers.